nobodyiscertain/fluid-instapaper/README.md

 Fluid Instapaper
 ================

-I sure love me some Instapaper and Fluid, but I feel the Instapaper styles had grown a little stale.
+I sure love me some Instapaper and Fluid, but I feel the Instapaper styles have grown a little stale.

 This is nothing more than a style sheet to just change a few things around.
-Simple as that.

-Here's what you have to look forward too:
+Here's what you have to look forward to:

 ![Final Product](https://img.skitch.com/20120403-tixpbnqxgtycdjdhpgdcyt4aku.jpg)